By Steve Bender

 First up—Purple Diamond® Semi-dwarf Loropetalum.
 One thing people don’t realize when they buy a loropetalum in a one-gallon pot is that it grows fast and it grows big.
 The regular form can easily grow 12 feet tall and wide in just a few years.
 So it’s probably not the best choice for planting in front of windows or lining your front walk, unless you’re hiding from the IRS.

 Purple Diamond® is different.
 It grows only 4-6 feet tall and wide with pink flowers in early spring and purple foliage that retains its rich color all summer.
 This is Grumpy’s personal favorite.

 Next up, Purple Pixie® Dwarf Weeping Loropetalum.
 This one will never eat your house.
 It’s a true dwarf with a weeping, cascading habit that grows 1-2 feet high and spreads 4-5 feet.
 You can plant it as an evergreen ground cover, but I think it’s even better for a container, like the plant you see above.
 You can plant it in a pot that’s 3 feet tall and in a couple of years, you won’t be able to see the sides of the pot.
 It also combines pink flowers and purple leaves.

-Pick number three—Emerald Snow® Semi-dwarf Loropetalum.
+Pick number four—Emerald Snow® Semi-dwarf Loropetalum.
 Purple foliage isn’t for everyone.
 It really doesn’t do much for a red brick house.
 ‘Emerald Snow’ offers rich green foliage and creamy white flowers.
 It only grows 4-6 feet tall and 3-4 feet wide—perfect for most home gardens.

 Easy to Grow